 A rainy day is also perfect for indulging in the state's culinary delights.
 For a tasting session, pairing your favorite beverages with locally inspired dishes, visit a local brewery or winery.
 If you prefer a more hands-on approach, consider taking a cooking class to learn how to prepare traditional New England cuisine.
 Finally, remember to embrace the rain itself.
 Grab a raincoat and venture into one of New Hampshire's lush forests or nature reserves.
 The rain can transform the landscape into a magical, glistening wonderland.
 Whether strolling along a wooded trail or enjoying the sound of raindrops on leaves, you'll discover that New Hampshire's beauty shines even on the gloomiest days.

-Rain or shine, New Hampshire has family activities for adults and kids and family friendly places to stay nearby.
-With historic sites, museums, and great shopping you'll never be bored even when it rains.
-Learn about the social history of the telephone from the first sentence spoken in 1876 by Alexander Graham Bell to smart phones of today at the telephone museum.
-Take a craft-making workshop and make something from your own hands from jewelry to tie-dyed shirts and sweatshirts.
-An all-indoor play space features multi-player video games and dance games, jungle gyms, a three-story slide and a beautiful carousel imported from Italy.
+Rain or shine, New Hampshire has family activities for adults and kids and family-friendly places to stay nearby.
+With historic sites, museums, and great shopping, you'll always be energized even when it rains.
+Learn about the social history of the telephone, from the first sentence spoken in 1876 by Alexander Graham Bell to the smartphones of today at the telephone museum.
+Take a craft-making workshop and make something from your hands, from jewelry to tie-dyed shirts and sweatshirts.
+An all-indoor play space features multi-player video and dance games, jungle gyms, a three-story slide, and a beautiful carousel imported from Italy.